Chapter 27: Masters of War

 “Go to the sublevels,” she said.
 The hallway was empty.
 “You’ve done it before.”

 Maintenance tunnels honeycombed the base.
 Their low ceilings and dim orange lights made 74 feel like he was being crushed.
 He should’ve just taken the lift down to the sublevels and walked the corridors.
-No one would stop an Operative.
+No one would stop an Operative, but they might stop him.

 She laughed, and he looked around in consternation before remembering that no one else could hear her.
 “Then how come you’re sneaking around your own base?”